 The UK Government is committed to meeting its legally-binding targets under the Climate Change Act and is issuing a new framework to not only reduce emissions but to ensure the UK can capitalise on its strengths in the energy industries and win a substantial share of global markets.
 The 2016 Paris Agreement, signed by 195 countries, has reaffirmed the world's commitment to mitigate the risks of climate change and, with the impacts associated with global warming rising year-on-year, there is an urgent need for both government and industry action.
 The government has a key role to play in developing energy infrastructure, funding energy research and securing energy supplies.
 The Clean Growth Plan intends to outline how strategic investment in innovation and design of regulatory frameworks can influence investment, manage markets and ensure the long-term affordability of energy for UK households and businesses.

-This one-day conference will explore the how the UK can decarbonise across domestic heat, transport, and energy intensive industries in line with the government's Clean Growth Plan due to be published this autumn.
+This one-day conference will explore the how the UK can decarbonise across domestic heat, transport, and energy intensive industries in line with the government's Clean Growth Strategy published in autumn 2017.
 We will be exploring how hydrogen fuel cell and Carbon Capture Storage technology can help the UK reduce its carbon emissions across four key areas: Managing energy demands in line with policy commitments; Domestic heat; Carbon Capture and Storage and Industrial Emissions; and Transport.

 Delivering affordable energy for UK businesses is a challenge.
 There are 15 sectors in the economy - including chemicals, steel, glassmaking and ceramics - where energy costs represent over ten percent of total business expenditure.
 The government is reviewing the opportunities to reduce the costs of achieving our decarbonisation goals in the power and industry sectors and deliver a long-term roadmap to minimise business energy costs.
 The aim is position the UK economy to benefit from technological transformation and innovation that will be in demand across the world.